Can Einstein (rings) surf Gravitational Waves?

 which depends on the mass distribution of the lens $\rho_L$.
 For the assumptions behind Eqs.~\eqref{LE}, \eqref{LP}, \eqref{LapPsi} and their derivation see, for example, Ref.~\cite{Bartelmann:2016dvf}.
 Due to their modified paths, the arrival time at the observer position of the photons is delayed with respect to the one they would have in absence of the lens.
 Furthermore, different images will experience different delays, and we can define the time delay between two multiple images $i,j$ as ~\cite{Suyu:2012aa}

 where the `time-delay distance' is defined

-It may happen that the gravitational field of the lens is symmetric in the directions orthogonal to the line of sight, and the observer source and lens are perfectly aligned, i.e. $\bm{\alpha}=0$.
+It may happen that the gravitational field of the lens is symmetric on the lens plane, and the observer source and lens are perfectly aligned, i.e. $\bm{\alpha}=0$.
 In this case, instead of having multiple images of the same source, these will appear as a ring-shaped distribution of light, called an \textit{Einstein Ring}.
 A diagrammatic description of the photons trajectories is given in Fig.~\ref{Lensingscheme}.
 The angular size $\theta_E$ of the ring is easily computed from Eq. \eqref{LE}, and it is straightforward to realize that the time delay $\Delta_{ij}$ vanishes for any two points $i,j$ on it since, by definition, $\bm{\beta}_i=\bm{\beta}_j=\theta_E$.